Lena Pwerle

 Initially Lena worked in the medium of batik along with over eighty other women from the Utopia Region in Central Australia.
 Her work in batik is featured in "Utopia - A Picture Story".
 In 1996 she was invited to represent Australia in Western Samoa for the Festival of Pacific Arts where she was marked as 'among the best available talent'.
 In this same year she also traveled to Indonesia with other women of Utopia for a workshop funded by the Northern Territory Department of Education so that they could learn more about the art of batik.

-Lena has maintained and developed a number of unique styles over the years.
+Lena maintained and developed a number of unique styles over the years.
 Firstly a fine circular pattern of dots in some of Lena's earliest works reflect Soakages (or waterholes) that are spread across her land.
-Unkempt arced motifs represent her Awelye (women's ceremonial body paint designs).
+Unkempt circular motifs represent her Awelye (women's ceremonial body paint designs).
 Short repetitive linear work accented with fine dots make up her Anwekety (conkerberry) paintings.
-Traditional colours of ochre reds, tawny yellows and soft whites, of which belong to her country Ahalpere, bequeath her early Soakage paintings and Awelye paintings with simplicity, and great mixes of colours are deliciously abundant in her Anwekety paintings and later Soakage works.
+Traditional colours of ochre reds, tawny yellows and soft whites, which belong to her country Ahalpere, bequeath her early Soakage paintings and Awelye paintings with simplicity, and great mixes of colours are deliciously abundant in her Anwekety paintings and later Soakage works.